-In essence, by possessing the intellectual virtues and moral virtues, a person would achieve eudaimonia.
+In essence, by possessing and acting out on our intellectual virtues and moral virtues, a person would achieve eudaimonia.

 Like Plato, Aristotle too rejected the notion that external goods in of itself–having material wealth, honor, or having good looks– would lead to a good life.